 As much as we look forward to travelling to other places, we also appreciate coming back home again.
 If a traveller becomes ill or gets injured while abroad and needs emergency medical treatment, they might have to cut their trip short.
 Depending on the severity of their illness or injury, this could leave them trying to figure out medical transportation costs either by a commercial flight or air ambulance to get back to their home province.

-Travellers can find relief knowing that travel insurance includes benefits to help bring a traveller home in an emergency where required and can help take care of details as well as eligible expenses.
-Below is a look at what the repatriation process, as it’s called, involves.
+Travellers can find relief knowing that includes benefits to help bring a traveller home in an emergency where required and can help take care of details as well as eligible expenses.
+Below is a look at what the repatriation process, as it’s called, involves:

 - When a Canadian with medical transportation benefits, including evacuation and repatriation, is hospitalized while travelling due to a medical emergency, the first priority is to ensure that they are at an appropriate facility and getting the emergency care they need.